Cub Scout Programs “Boats & Knots”:

 2-hour Sailing cruise departs from Annapolis, Maryland and sails into the Chesapeake Bay.

 Goal: To educate the scouts about “Boats & Knots” using an interactive approach while cruising the Chesapeake Bay aboard a 74-foot, classic wooden schooner, Woodwind. – see curriculum below

 Availability: For group or private events the program is available anytime.
 Group Sails can be booked in advance for a flat fee for up to 16 guests on a public cruise.
 Private events can be booked up to 40 guests for a flat fee.
 Private events will allow for kids to steer the boat.

 On all of our interactive programs, we will have the scouts break into smaller groups to work directly with our crew members.

 Our crew will educate them using a questions/answer format.
 This enables our crew to disperse fun facts while finding out the level of interest and knowledge in a fun and interactive way.
-The scouts will cycle through three different learning stations including the captain’s station.
+The scouts will cycle through three different learning stations including (for private events only) the captain’s station.

 It is our intent to offer every scout a turn at the “helm”.
 If time permits, maybe the adults can take a turn at the helm, as well.